 Why?
 Because we are not spreading our resources equitably throughout the city so that everyone benefits.

 As 16th district councilwoman, I put community first.
 I support budgets that:

-invests in community infrastructure like sidewalks, crosswalks, bikeways, green space and trees
+invest in community infrastructure like sidewalks, crosswalks, bikeways, green space and trees

-creates more affordable housing
+create more affordable housing

-creates a dynamic, livable community where everyone is welcome and can have a full and fulfilling life
+create a dynamic, livable community where everyone is welcome and can have a full and fulfilling life

 Preserving the heart and soul of our city